Lake Hilläkeste

-Lake Hilläkeste (also known as Lake Meremäe, Meremäe Artificial Lake, Tsirgu Artificial Lake) is a lake in Võru County near the village of Meremäe.
-The length of the waterline is 625 metres and the surface area of the basin is 1 km^{2}.
+Lake Hilläkeste (Hilläkeste järv, also known as Meremäe järv, Meremäe paisjärv, or Tsirgu paisjärv) is a lake in Estonia.
+It is located in the village of Hilläkeste in Setomaa Parish, Võru County.

+Physical description

+The lake has an area of 2.5 ha.
+The lake has an average depth of 2.1 m.
+It is 370 m long, and its shoreline measures 850 m.
+It has a volume of 55000 m3.

+Recreation

 Lake Hilläkeste is a recreational area for the people in the Meremäe region, where they swim and go fishing.
 There is a small sandy beach and there used to be a swimming pier.
 The government of the rural municipality of Meremäe has started a process to claim the lake as public property.